SachithaBS/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

      $clusterID = az connectedk8s show -n Arc-Data-Demo-DirectMode -g azure-arc  --query id -o tsv
      $clusterID
      ```
+   > **Note:** After executing the above command you can verify it using 'Write-Output $clusterID' ,If the command was successful, you should see the cluster ID printed in the output.
    > **Note:** The clusterID is stored in the $clusterID parameter and you will be using this parameter only in the later steps.

     ![zx](media/clusterid.png "Lab Environment")